 - salt and freshly ground black pepper, to taste

-- Prepare the dressing: Add all ingredients to a jar or bowl with a lid.
+- Add all ingredients to a jar or bowl with a lid.
 Shake or whisk together; store refrigerated for up to one week.

-- Assemble the salad: Place the tomatoes in a medium bowl and drizzle 2 tablespoons balsamic dressing on top.
-Toss gently.
-Divide the tomatoes between two plates or bowls.
+- Divide the tomatoes between two plates or bowls.
 Top with the fresh mozzarella pieces.
 Drizzle balsamic glaze and olive oil on top.
 Sprinkle with basil, salt and pepper.

 - If you are unable to locate Sugar in the Raw at your market, it's okay to substitute brown sugar.

 - Don't worry about the amount of salt in the dressing!
 The Ruth's Chris chef assured me that the salt in the dressing is intense because so little dressing is used on the salad; tomatoes crave salt!
 I made the dressing as written, and he's right... it's perfect!

 - Balsamic glaze can be purchased in specialty markets, and you'll also find in many well-stocked regular markets too.
 Look for it near the balsamic vinegar.

 Disclosure: I’m working with Ruth’s Chris Steak House to help them celebrate their 50th anniversary.
 This recipe was provided to me to make and share with my readers.
 I loved it!!
 All opinions shared are my own.

 I haven’t tried Kumatos or Ruth’s Chris Steak House yet.
 That’s something I need to change soon.
 I would love this salad too.

 I have walked by the tomatoes a thousand times and have never tried them1 Now I know exactly how to eat them!